William Baude: Early life and education

+Baude is the son of Patrick L. Baude (1943–2011), who was a professor at the Indiana University Maurer School of Law from 1968 to 2008.

-Baude attended the University of Chicago, where he was a member of Sigma Xi.
-He graduated in 2004 with a Bachelor of Science with honors in mathematics with a specialization in economics.
-He then attended Yale Law School, where he served as an articles and essay editor on the Yale Law Journal.
-He graduated in 2007 with a Juris Doctor.
+Baude received a Bachelor of Science degree with a major in mathematics from the University of Chicago in 2004 and a Juris Doctor degree from Yale University in 2007.
+He was a member of Sigma Xi at the University of Chicago, and he was an articles and essay editor of The Yale Law Journal and a student of Akhil Amar at Yale University.

+Career

-Legal career
+Legal practice

-After graduating from law school, Baude was a law clerk to Judge Michael W. McConnell of the U.S. Court of Appeals for the Tenth Circuit from 2007 to 2008, then for Chief Justice John G. Roberts of the U.S. Supreme Court from 2008 to 2009.
+After graduating from law school, Baude was a law clerk to Judge Michael W. McConnell of the U.S. Court of Appeals for the Tenth Circuit from 2007 to 2008 and to Chief Justice John Roberts of the U.S. Supreme Court from 2008 to 2009.

-From 2009 and 2011, Laude worked as an associate at Robbins, Russell, Englert, Orseck, Untereiner & Sauber LLP in Washington, D.C.
+From 2009 and 2011, Baude was an associate at the Washington, D.C. law firm Robbins, Russell, Englert, Orseck, Untereiner & Sauber LLP (now part of Kramer Levin Naftalis & Frankel).

+Academia

 In 2012 and 2013, he was a summer fellow at the Center for the Study of Constitutional Originalism at the University of San Diego Law School and a fellow at the Constitutional Law Center at Stanford Law School, where he later worked as a visiting assistant professor of law.

-Baude joined the faculty at the University of Chicago Law School in 2014 and was appointed as a tenured professor in 2018.
+Baude joined the faculty at the University of Chicago Law School in 2014 and received tenure in 2018.
 He teaches constitutional law, federal courts, and conflicts of law.
 In 2020, he established the law school's Constitutional Law Institute, on which he serves as faculty director.
-He is a co-editor of The Constitution of the United States (4th ed., 2021). and has written extensively on originalism in the U.S. Constitution.
-Baude is among the most cited active scholars of constitutional law in the United States and the youngest professor on that list.

-Baude writes for the Volokh Conspiracy blog and has contributed to the New York Times and the Chicago Tribune.
-He is an elected member of the American Law Institute.
-He is the 2017 recipient of the Federalist Society's Paul M. Bator award.
-He also co-hosts a podcast, Divided Argument, with law professor Daniel Epps on which they discuss recent Supreme Court decisions.
-Baude coined the term shadow docket in 2015.
+As of October 2025 he serves as the Harry Kalven Jr. Professor of Law at the University of Chicago Law School and is the director of its Constitutional Law Institute.